amogod/harMAN/README.md

 By default, the koa request is passed as the GraphQL `context`.
 Since most koa middleware operates by adding extra data to the request object, this means you can use most koa middleware just by inserting it before `graphqlHTTP` is mounted.
-Thi
+This covers scenarios such as authenticating the user, handling file upl